Saikrishnareddy12345/django_restApi_project1/README.md

 ```

 ***Supported API's***
+**Use POSTMAN tool to test this All API's, you feel real world api testing while you are doing Testing**

-1) to redirect the Home page, and it shows the API operations
+1) To redirect to the Home page, and it shows the API operations

 ```shell